peruzzoarthur/posts/map-container-tile-layer/README.md

 export default App;
 ```

-In the above code, we’ve imported the <code>leaflet.css</code> file and set a size for the container.
-For demonstration purposes, the <code>div</code> uses Tailwind CSS utility classes to occupy the entire screen (<code>w-screen h-screen</code>) with padding (<code>p-12</code>) for a windowed style.
-The <code>MapContainer</code> is set to fill the entire <code>div</code> by using the <code>h-full w-full</code> classes.
+In the above code, we’ve imported the `leaflet.css` file and set a size for the container.
+For demonstration purposes, the `div` uses Tailwind CSS utility classes to occupy the entire screen (`w-screen h-screen`) with padding (`p-12`) for a windowed style.
+The `MapContainer` is set to fill the entire `div` by using the `h-full w-full` classes.
 In other use cases, you can customize the container dimensions to suit your specific needs.

-Notice that the <code>MapContainer</code> is currently self-closing, but the real power of React Leaflet lies in adding child components to it.
-Let’s now add a <code>TileLayer</code> to visualize a satellite-based map.
+Notice that the `MapContainer` is currently self-closing, but the real power of React Leaflet lies in adding child components to it.
+Let’s now add a `TileLayer` to visualize an OpenStreetMap based map.

 ```typescript
 import "leaflet/dist/leaflet.css";